tailscale/setec/docs/README.md

 surface for managing secrets in third-party deployment environments: All the secrets are stored in one place, with access controls and audit logs to allow forensics in the event of a compromise.

+## API Overview

+A **secret** in `setec` is a named collection of values.
+Each value is an arbitrary byte string identified by an integer **version number**.

+### Basic Operations

+The [setec API](api.md) defines the following basic operations:

+- The `get` method retrieves the value of a single version of a secret.
+  Clients use this method to obtain the secrets they need in production.

+- The `info` and `list` methods report the names and available versions (but not the values) of secrets accessible to the caller.

+- The `put` method creates or adds a new value to a secret.
+The server assigns and reports a version number for the value.

+### Current Active Versions

+- At any time, one version of the secret is designated as its **current active version**.
+The active version is reported by default from the `get` method if the caller does not specify a specific version.

+- When a secret is first created, its initial value (version 1) becomes its current active version.

+- Thereafter, the `activate` method must be used to update the current active version.
+This ensures the operator of the service has precise control over which version of a secret should be used at a time.

+### Deleting Values

+- The `delete-version` method deletes a single version of a secret.
+This method will not delete the current active version.

+- The `delete` method deletes all the versions of a secret, removing it entirely from the service.

 ## Basic usage